Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Removes a subnet configuration from a virtual network.

 ### [Remove-AzureRmVirtualWan](Remove-AzureRmVirtualWan.md)
-Deletes a Virtual WAN and attached P2SVpnServerConfigurations if any.
+Removes an Azure Virtual WAN and all associated P2SVpnServerConfigurations if any.

 ### [Remove-AzureRmVpnClientIpsecParameter](Remove-AzureRmVpnClientIpsecParameter.md)
 Removes Vpn custom ipsec policy set on Virtual Network Gateway resource.